GuillaumeElias/OneLittleSynthesizer/README.md

 ![You can see the three different notes being played](https://raw.githubusercontent.com/GuillaumeElias/OneLittleSynthesizer/master/OneLittleSynthesizer-screenshot.png)

 # Binaries
-Unfortunately I don't have the permission to distribute VST2 plugins so you will have to either build it yourself or send me a mail [mail](mailto:ipl.guillaume.elias@gmail.com?subject=[GitHub]OneLittleSynthesizer) to get the plugin in an executable form.
+Unfortunately I don't have the permission to distribute VST2 plugins so you will have to either build it yourself or send me a [mail](mailto:ipl.guillaume.elias@gmail.com?subject=[GitHub]OneLittleSynthesizer) to get the plugin in an executable form.

 # How to build
 ## JUCE